 We have summarised this information for ease of access as the MPI report presents them in a variety of ways (actual numbers, percentage compared to the previous year, number increase/decrease etc.).

-This does not mean that there is a huge increase in animals being used for RTT in NZ but is due to the nature of the reporting.
+This is not necessarily an increase of animals being used for RTT in NZ, but rather a reflection on the nature of reporting.
 Some experiments run for longer than a year, sometimes up to 3-4 years.
 The approval for using animals for RTT is granted once, so even though an experiment may run for years, it counts as one approval rather than the approval of each year

 Note: This information is for 2016.